en An official website of the U.S. Gov

 How will this affect me?

-As you’ll see on Form 8379, items on the joint return will be allocated for each spouse.
+Looking at the Form 8379, the items on the joint return will be allocated for each spouse.
 Be sure to list the correct amounts for each category.

 4